bakulkandpal/renewable_planning/README.md

 # renewable_planning
-Renewable asset optimization for local energy communities
+Algorithms for renewable asset optimization and planning in local energy communities